mdastgheib/Icarus/README.md

 <h3 align="center">Icarus Bot</h3>

   <p align="center">
     Icarus is a python based Discord chat bot that has multiple capabilities.
 The main intention was to gather real-time stock and crypto data such as pricing, charts, and cashflows.
+The bot also supports real-time music streaming via youtube-dl.
 This bot is a work in progress with further optimization and features planned.
     <br />
     <a href="https://github.com/mdastgheib/Icarus-Discord-Bot"><strong>Explore the docs »</strong></a>
     <br />